Microsoft hands display ads to AOL, maps to Uber

 Microsoft and Uber did not disclose financial terms of their deal, under which Uber will take over the part of Microsoft's mapping unit that works on imagery acquisition and map data processing.
 Uber will offer jobs to the 100 or so Microsoft employees working in that area, according to a source familiar with the deal.

-Fast-growing Uber, which is shaking up established taxi services worldwide, already uses a combination of map services from Google Inc (GOOGL.O), Apple Inc (AAPL.O) and China's Baidu (BIDU.O) and the source said it will continue to do so.
+Fast-growing Uber, which is shaking up established taxi services worldwide, already uses a combination of map services from Google Inc, Apple Inc and China's Baidu and the source said it will continue to do so.

 Although Microsoft will no longer collect mapping imagery itself, Microsoft said it will continue to work with imagery providers for underlying data on its own maps.
-Microsoft already gets much of its map data from Finland's Nokia NOK1V.HE.
+Microsoft already gets much of its map data from Finland's Nokia.

 (Additional reporting Lehar Maan in Bengaluru; Editing by Joyjeet Das, Steve Orlofsky and Andrew Hay)